YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOMORESEMCNT
 -------------------

-NOMORESEMCNT, SSSS counter semaphore has reached its maximum and stopped counting for database DDDD.
+NOMORESEMCNT, SSSS counter semaphore has reached its maximum and stopped counting for DDDD xxxx.
 Run MUPIP JOURNAL -ROLLBACK -BACKWARD, MUPIP JOURNAL -RECOVER -BACKWARD or MUPIP RUNDOWN to restore the database files and shared resources to a clean state

 All YottaDB Components Information: The counter semaphore reached its system-imposed limit, so YottaDB no longer maintains the count.
 SSSS is either "access" or "ftok" signifying the particular counter type that stopped.
 DDDD is the database of the corresponding counter.